All Episodes

 But it's interesting.

-So you you have racism on top of this because the black referee got it right, but he's overruled by the old white guy.
+So you have racism on top of this because the black referee got it right, but he's overruled by the old white guy.

 Whoa.

-You know, who who deserves to be discriminated against because of the color of their skin or because of their sexual orientation or whatever it's not the way they do things.
+You start throwing other liberal factors into this, the way they judge people and who deserves a break and who deserves an advantage, who doesn't, who deserves to be discriminated against because of the color of their skin or because of their sexual orientation or whatever.

-The way the way Libs look at things.
+The way libs look at things.

 But see, now they're confronted.